Woman with headphones around her neck, sitting on outdoor steps, engrossed in her tablet.

 3. Review your credit card options

-The Discover it® Student Chrome credit card allows you to earn 2% Cashback Bonus® at Gas Stations and Restaurants up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.3 The Discover it® Student Cash Back credit card lets you earn 5% Cashback Bonus on up to $1,500 in different category purchases each quarter, when you activate.
+The Discover It® Student Cash Back credit card lets you earn 5% Cashback Bonus on up to $1,500 in different category purchases each quarter, when you activate.
 That’s up to $75 cash back each quarter.
 Plus, you always earn Cashback Bonus when you use your Discover Card.
 And don’t forget, Discover has no annual fee on any of our cards.

 4. Apply for your student credit card

 Submitting your application is the final step toward getting a credit card as a student.
 So how can a student apply for a credit card?
-While the process depends on the issuer, most applications can be completed online in just a matter of minutes.
-As an alternative to applying online, you may also be able to apply by phone or written application.
+While the process depends on the issuer, you can complete most applications online in just a matter of minutes.
+As an alternative to applying online, you may also be able to apply by phone or written application if you receive an offer in the mail.
 When you’re ready to complete your application, be prepared with the following information:

-- Your Social Security Number (SSN), unless you’re an international student
+• Your Social Security Number (SSN), or your ITIN you’re an international student

 Does my age matter when applying for a student credit card?